KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 The following guide will walk you through the areas of Koha you need to look at in order to prepare to start using the system.

 It is not an exhaustive list of everything you need to do.
-Please consider your own library practices and what other checks you may need to do for your own libary and context.
+Please consider your own library practices and what other checks are necessary for your own libary and context.

 .. _data-migration-label: